10 types of photos to take at Madame Tussauds London

 Now if Johan Lomu is going to stand there focussing on his outstretched hand, or if Alfred Hitchcock is going to have his hands reaching in front of him as if he’s testing the ripeness of watermelons then somebody is going to place their boobs in the way while looking shocked at the same time!
 Or alternatively you could look down a female celebrity’s top.

-Samuel L Jackson was casually standing in a stairwell which made for a more candid/believable photo as he didn’t have a particularly striking background and wasn’t illuminated by any spotlights.
+Samuel L Jackson casually stands in a stairwell which made for a more candid/believable photo as he didn’t have a particularly striking background and wasn’t illuminated by any spotlights.
 You could almost pass this one off as real … almost.

 Finally there’s the “money shot” photo where you can capture a classic movie scene that you’ve seen countless times in films on the TV.
 So the chance to sit in the driver’s seat of the Millennium Falcon muttering the immortal Han Solo line of “Chewie, get us out of here!” and then going into hyperdrive … before standing up to let the next visitor have a go!